 Are you a young adult literature blog?

-No. While I do occasionally read a SFF young adult book, or on an even rarer occasion I will pick up a Contemporary, I prefer to read and review adult books.
-I do not judge anyone who enjoys young adult!
+No. While I do often read a young adult books, specifically SFF titles, or on an even rarer occasion I will pick up a contemporary, I prefer to read and review adult books.
+I do not judge anyone who enjoys young adult, however!
 It is simply not my preferred cup of chai! 😊

 Why do you focus on Asian literature?